seetadev/Storacha-Solana-SDK/sdk/README.md

 - Estimate upload fees based on the file size and duration
 - Make SOL payments for Storage on Storacha
+- Multiple file (directory) uploads
+- Show how much time is left to expiry

 Stuffs we hope to cover or extend:

-- Multiple file (directory) uploads
 - List stored items in a wallet's space (space-management, pretty-much)
 - Allow payments from other chains.
 (Filecoin next)
 - Include implementations for other libs.
 Right now, we only have React.
 Hoping to cover, Vue, Svelte etc.
-- Show how much time is left to expiry and add ability to renew/icrease upload duration
+- Add ability to renew/icrease upload duration

 ## Usage